200ok-ch/p_slides/README.md

     * supports having a timer in the presentation (see meta[name="duration"] element in presentation.html
       * use an empty first slide if you don't want the timer to start automatically
-  * p_slides is static files only, it doesn't need a server, pre-compilation or a special editor (unless of course *your* favorite and very special editor!)

 ---